ferreira-mariana/ferreira-mariana/README.md

 - ⚡ Fun fact: ...
 -->

-- 🎓 I'm currently studying Computer Science at UFF
+- 🎓 Graduated in Computer Science at Universidade Federal Fluminense (UFF)
-- 🔭 I’m currently working as a software developer
+- 🔭 Working as a software developer
-- 🌱 I’m currently learning React.js, Next.js and Typescript
+- 🌱 Learning React.js, Next.js and Typescript
 - 📫 How to reach me: defreitasferreira.mariana@gmail.com
 - ⚡ Fun fact: I love volleyball and music!